 Glossary Terms

-What is OneDrive Backup?
+What is Microsoft 365 OneDrive Backup?

-OneDrive Backup means keeping a safe copy of all your essential files stored in OneDrive, so you never accidentally lose anything.
+Microsoft 365 OneDrive Backup means keeping a safe copy of all your essential files stored in OneDrive, so you never accidentally lose anything.
 It’s built for businesses using Microsoft 365 and helps protect documents, images, spreadsheets, and other work-related files.
 Once set up, the backup tool runs silently in the background and captures everything stored in your OneDrive.
 If a file is deleted, edited, or missing, you can restore it in just a few clicks.

-What does OneDrive Backup include?
+What does Microsoft 365 OneDrive Backup include?

-OneDrive Backup covers everything saved in your OneDrive account.
+M365 OneDrive Backup covers everything saved in your OneDrive account.
 Once enabled, the system automatically backs up all content and updates it regularly.
 Here’s what it captures:

 - Files and documents: It backs up Word files, PDFs, spreadsheets, presentations, and other documents you upload or edit.